 If you feel you must re-vaccinate your pet, consider pre-treatment with antihistamines and corticosteroids.
 These in no way guarantee that reactions will not occur.
 Subsequent reactions are often more severe than the previous one.
 Also do not have more than one vaccine administered on the same day.
 Note the brand of vaccine that was used and do not use that brand again.
 Use a vaccine that contains no adjuvants.

 Many veterinarians still recommend that dogs and cats receive vaccinations much too frequently.
 The protection most vaccines afford lasts for years and some for a lifetime.
 In Western World, veterinarians have traditionally over-vaccinated pets to generate the revenue that helps supports under-charging for more complex procedures.
-A brave Texas veterinarians brought this uncomfortable fact into the limelight some years ago (ref).
 Before you revaccinate your pet, consider if the risks outweigh the needs and benefits – But remember, certain properly-timed kittenhood and puppyhood vaccinations are absolutely crucial to your dog and cat’s long term health.

 I recently read the results of a study conducted in 2007. (ref) Scientists studied the length of time vaccination immunity ( immunological memory ) persists in humans.
 We know that the immune system’s memory in all mammals, cats-dogs&people, is very similar.
 Measles, for example, is a virus very much like distemper of dogs. (ref) The immunity conferred by a two-dose series measles vaccine lasts a lifetime.
 Vaccina (cow pox), mumps, Epstein-Barr virus, varicella/zoster and rubella also last a lifetime.
 Tetanus 11, years, Diphtheria 19yrs.